Tesla Charging Port Replacement: Complete DIY Guide (2026)

 |---|---|

-| "Unable to charge" error persists | Check all connectors are fully seated |
+| "Unable to charge" error persists | Check all connectors are fully seated β orange safety clips engaged? |

-| Charge port door won't open | Verify door actuator connector |
+| Charge port door won't open | Verify door actuator connector is plugged in |

-| Slow charging | May need software update or separate issue |
+| Slow charging on all chargers | May need a software update or separate battery issue |

-| Error codes on screen | Reboot (both scroll wheels for 10s) |
+| Error codes on screen | Reboot: hold both scroll wheels for 10 seconds |

 Related Guides